env0/terratag/README.md

    - `-dir` - optional, the directory to recursively search for any `.tf` file and try to terratag it.
    - `-tags` - tags, as valid JSON (NOT HCL)
    - `-skipTerratagFiles` - optional.
 Default to `true`.
 Skips any previously tagged - (files with `terratag.tf` suffix)
    - `-filter` - optional.
-Only apply tags to the selected resource types (comma separated list)
+Only apply tags to the selected resource types (regex)

 ### Example Output
 #### Before Terratag